gaurangdave/mnist_digits_recognition/README.md

 # MNIST Digits Recognition

-## 📌 Project Goal
+## 🎯 Project Goal

-The goal of this project is to build an **end-to-end application** for recognizing handwritten digits using the MNIST dataset.
+Guided by examples and techniques from the book *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow*, this project explores essential steps in the ML pipeline—from data preprocessing and feature engineering to model training, evaluation, and deployment as an end-to-end application.

-Key Features:
+The goal of this project is to build an end-to-end application that recognizes handwritten digits using the MNIST dataset.
+The application will allow users to draw digits (or provide handwritten digit images) and predict the digit using a trained machine learning model.
+This involves:
 1. **Model Training** : A machine learning model is trained to recognize digits (0-9) from the MNIST dataset.
 2. **Interactive Web Application** :
 	* Users can draw a handwritten digit using a canvas or upload an image.
 	* The application predicts the digit based on the trained model.

-## 🎯 Solution Details
+## ✅ Solution Details

 ### 🧮 Performance Measure
 To evaluate and compare models, the following metrics were used: